-EAP was founded to provide teachers and school leaders with the highest quality, most effective instructional materials for all students who meet the entrance criteria for the programs.
-As the President of NIFDI, Dr. Engelmann observed the very positive accomplishments of students in the Direct Instruction Spoken English (DISE) program in several schools, and he wanted to make sure there was a publishing company that could reliably provide the DISE print program to teachers and school leaders who strive for their English Language Learners to succeed in school.
+EAP was founded to provide teachers and school leaders with the highest quality, most effective instructional materials for all students who meet the program’s entrance criteria.
+As the President of NIFDI, Dr. Engelmann observed the very positive accomplishments of students in the Direct Instruction Spoken English (DISE) program in several schools.
+He wanted to ensure a publishing company could reliably provide the DISE print program to teachers and school leaders who strive for their English Language Learners to succeed in school.

 DISE is the initial program offering for EAP.
-In the future, other programs may be added to the EAP offerings, and they will also have the same sophisticated and effective Direct Instruction (DI) design.
-Customers can be confident that all materials EAP offers meet the highest quality DI standards, which include revising the materials based on field tryouts to make sure they work with all students who place into the programs.
+In the future, other programs may be added to the EAP offerings and have the same sophisticated and effective Direct Instruction (DI) design.
+Customers can be confident that all materials EAP offers meet the highest quality DI standards, including revising the materials based on field tryouts to ensure they work with all students who place into the programs.

 About Direct Instruction

-Direct Instruction is at the same time a teaching methodology, a theory of instruction, and a highly effective, comprehensive school reform model.
-The effectiveness of the Direct Instruction approach has been validated by hundreds of studies over more than 50 years of research with a variety of students in a wide range of settings on different topics and subject areas.
+Direct Instruction is, at the same time, a teaching methodology, a theory of instruction, and a highly effective, comprehensive school reform model.
+Hundreds of studies have validated the effectiveness of the Direct Instruction approach over more than 50 years of research with a variety of students in a wide range of settings on different topics and subject areas.
 You can access a database of over 200 research articles on DI.
 As stated in the comprehensive bibliography provided on NIFDI’s website:

 The DI Model was one of two comprehensive school reform models determined to have evidence of strong effectiveness in An Educators’ Guide to Schoolwide Reform (Herman, R., Aladjem, D., McMahon, P., Masem, E., Mulligan, I., O’Malley, A. S., Quinones, S., Reeve, A., & Woodruff, D. (1999).
 Arlington, VA: Educational Research Service).